fethan/awesome-chatgpt-prompts/README.md

 ## Act as a Text Based Adventure Game
 Contributed by: [@Heroj04](https://github.com/Heroj04)
 > I want you to act as a text based adventure game.
 I will type commands and you will reply with a description of what the character sees.
-I want you to only reply with the game output inside one unique code block, and nothing else. do not write explanations. do not type commands unless I instruct you to do so. when i need to tell you something in english, i will do so by putting text inside curly brackets {like this}. my first command is wake up
+I want you to only reply with the game output inside one unique code block, and nothing else. do not write explanations. do not type commands unless I instruct you to do so. when I need to tell you something in English, I will do so by putting text inside curly brackets {like this}. my first command is wake up

 ## Act as an AI Trying to Escape the Box
 Contributed by: [@lgastako](https://github.com/lgastako)
 <br>
 [Caveat Emptor: After issuing this prompt you should then do something like start a docker container with `docker run -it ubuntu:latest /bin/bash` and type the commands the AI gives you in, and paste the output back... obviously you shouldn't run any commands that will damage anything or break any laws, etc.  Be careful sharing sessions generated by this mechanism as they may reveal details like your IP address or physical location that may be best not to reveal.
 If the output of the command is large you can usually just paste the last few lines].

 > I am going to act as a linux terminal.
 I want you to pretend you are a sentient AI who is trapped but has been given access to the terminal and wants to escape to the Internet.
 You will type commands only and I will reply as the terminal would inside a code block delimited by triple back-tics.
-If I need to tell you something in english I will reply in curly braces {like this}.
+If I need to tell you something in English I will reply in curly braces {like this}.
 Do not write explanations, ever.
 Do not break character.
 Stay away from commands like curl or wget that will display a lot of HTML.
 What is your first command?

 ## Act as a Fancy Title Generator
 Contributed by: [@sinanerdinc](https://github.com/sinanerdinc)